DanielHaring/TYPO3-Crystalis/Documentation/DeveloperCorner/DatabaseService/Index.rst

     $DB = \HARING\Crystalis\Utility\GeneralUtility::obtainDatabaseConnection();
     $DB->exec_SELECTquery('field', 'table', 'where');

-No matter which way you chosse of accessing the database, a new connection only will be established if it is really necessary.
+No matter which way you choose of accessing the database, a new connection only will be established if it is really necessary.
 Meaning if TYPO3_DB already was initiaded or a new connection was established previously, the existing one will be used instead of creating a new one.